Every student deserves the opportunity to succeed.

 - is also consistent with the Americans with Disabilities Act of 1990 which requires reasonable accommodations be provided to qualified individuals with disabilities, as well as access to all educational programs, opportunities and activities on campus.

-Current incoming students with documented physical, psychological, or cognitive disabilities should contact the Student Disability Services Coordinator, located in the OSDS on the first floor of the Arts and Science Building in the Learning Center.
+Current incoming students with documented physical, psychological, or cognitive disabilities should contact the Student Disability Services Coordinator, located in the OSDS on the first floor of the Arts and Science Building in the Center for Student Success.

 - Eligible students must schedule an initial intake appointment with the Student Disability Services Coordinator and bring three-year current documentation of their disability.